kevinresol/deep_equal/README.md

 ## Advanced Usage

-By default, String, Bool, Int, Float, Date, Int64, Array and Objects are recursively compared by value, anything else will be compared by reference.
+By default, String, Bool, Int, Float, Date, Int64, Array, objects, class instances, enum values, Class/Enum objects (`Class<T>/Enum<T>`) are recursively compared by value.
-In case more advanced comparison is needed, one can implement the `CustomCompare` interface and supply it as the expected value.
+In case more advanced comparison is needed, one can implement the `CustomCompare` interface and put it as the expected value.

 Example: